choderalab/drugforge/docs/ecosystem/index.md

 `drugforge` relies extensively on several key packages within the molecular simulation community.

-* `asap-alchemy` relies heavily on [Open Free Energy](https://openfree.energy/) and [alchemiscale](https://github.com/openforcefield/alchemiscale) to perform alchemical free energy calculations
+* `drugforge-alchemy` relies heavily on [Open Free Energy](https://openfree.energy/) and [alchemiscale](https://github.com/openforcefield/alchemiscale) to perform alchemical free energy calculations
-* `asap-ml` relies on [MTENN](https://github.com/choderalab/mtenn) to modularize training and evaluation of structure based ML
+* `drugforge-ml` relies on [MTENN](https://github.com/choderalab/mtenn) to modularize training and evaluation of structure based ML
-* `asap-simulation` relies on [OpenMM](https://github.com/openmm/openmm) and [OpenForceField](https://openforcefield.org/) for running and parameterizing MD simulations respectively.
+* `drugforge-simulation` relies on [OpenMM](https://github.com/openmm/openmm) and [OpenForceField](https://openforcefield.org/) for running and parameterizing MD simulations respectively.
-* `asap-spectrum` uses [Colabfold](https://github.com/sokrypton/ColabFold) for protein structure prediction.
+* `drugforge-spectrum` uses [Colabfold](https://github.com/sokrypton/ColabFold) for protein structure prediction.

 Thanks also to the whole FOSS community and the tireless work done to make all of this possible.